•

 Wonder where it all began?
 Here's me in my New York studio back in 2001.
 Eating chick peas from a can, showering at the Y, and nurturing my creative vision.
 Just look at how earnestly I'm writing in my sketchbook... awwwww baby artist.

 The romanticized image of the starving artist paying their dues was in full effect.
 I thought this was the path to stardom but honestly it was rough.
 The rats, the break-ins and the uncertainty were hard, but hey, I was young and living it up in New York.
 The museums, cool art shows, great after-parties and an amazing group of friends supporting each other made the lows more bearable.
-I found myself leaving the city more and more, taking the Q Line out to Rockaway Beach so I could watch the surfers and feel the Atlantic air on my face.
+I found myself leaving the city more and more, taking the Q Line out to Rockaway Beach so I could watch the surfers and feel the Atlantic Ocean air on my face.
 Eventually I felt the need to stay closer to my source of inspiration and came home to the vast wilderness of Canada.

 I'm still painting from that same source of inspiration today.